top of page

 Suite 425

-Denver, CO 80208.
+Denver, CO 80208

-Proposals are being accepted for 2024-2025.
+Proposals are no longer being accepted for Volume 102.

-All articles should follow the guidelines below:
+All articles should adhere to the following guidelines:

 1. Submissions should range between 13,000 and 25,000 words without footnotes.